SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

    :ref:`waveforms <tutorials_geofon_waveforms>` to your system.

    .. figure:: media/postinstall_scrttv.png
-      :width: 14.6cm
+      :width: 15cm
       :align: center

-      First view of the :ref:`scconfig` configuration tool.
+      First view of the :ref:`scrttv`.
+The list of streams is still empty due to the missing of configuration.

 Congratulations, you're done with this tutorial.